atanuroy22/img-to-form/README.md

 # 🖼️ img-to-form

-**img-to-form** is a smart web app that extracts structured data from uploaded images of forms or documents using OCR and enhances the results using Google Gemini 1.5.
+img-to-form is a smart web app that extracts structured data from uploaded images of forms or documents using OCR and enhances the results using Google Gemini 1.5.
 The application returns a JSON output with identified fields such as name, phone number, email, DOB, and more.

 ## 🚀 Features

 - 📸 Upload images (JPG, PNG, etc.) of scanned forms or handwritten documents.
-- 🔍 Extract raw text using **Tesseract OCR**.
+- 🔍 Extract raw text using Tesseract OCR.
-- 🧠 Use **Google Gemini 1.5** to structure, clean, and understand the extracted text.
+- 🧠 Use Google Gemini 1.5 to structure, clean, and understand the extracted text.
 - 📋 Display the parsed results in a clean HTML view.
 - 💾 Download structured output as a `data.json` file.